RasaHQ/rasa/README.md

 ### Deploying to Heroku
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)
+Click the button to deploy this to heroku.
+For now this only runs the server, you can't yet train models through the HTTP API.

 ## Configuring a backend
 rasa_nlu itself doesn't have any external requirements, but to do something useful with it you need to install & configure a backend.